piebro/deutsche-bahn-statistics/README.md

 - [www.zugfinder.net](https://www.zugfinder.net/de/start): multiple maps of current train positions and statistics for long-distance trains in Germany, Austria, BeNeLux, Denmark, Italy and Slovenia
 - [strecken-info.de](https://strecken-info.de/): a map of the German railroads with current construction sites and disruptions on the routes
 - [openrailwaymap.org](https://openrailwaymap.org/): a worldwide map with railway infrastructure using OpenStreetMap Data
+- [zugspaet.de](https://zugspaet.de): a website, where you can then enter your train and see how often it was late or on time in the past

 ## Contributing